-The governing body of Michigan State College is the State Board of Agriculture, which meets regularly on the third Thursday of each month.
+The governing body of Michigan State College is the State Board of Agriculture, which meets regularly each month.
 Items requiring Board action are due in the President's office by noon on Thursday of the week preceding the Board meeting, and must be in the Deans' offices by Wednesday afternoon of that week.
-Blanks for use in recommending terminations and appointments may be obtained in the President's or Deans' offices.
+Blanks for use in recommending terminations, appointments and leaves may be obtained in the President's or Deans' offices.